|

 Plan Activities Around Wineries

-Don’t just go from winery to winery, making stops in-between that offer something for your kids to do helps to break up the day while also feeding their interests.
+Don’t just go from winery to winery—making stops in-between that offer something for your kids to do helps to break up the day while also feeding their interests.
 There are typically so many things to do beyond the vines in wine country.
-From hiking, biking, exploring museums or national parks to touring working farms.
+From hiking, biking, exploring museums or national parks, to exploring gardens, or touring working farms—many of which offer tours that can be arranged for guests.
+Some activities, like guided tours or special tastings, may require a reservation, so be sure to plan ahead.

 Armstrong Redwoods State Natural Reserve - Best Things to Do in Sonoma County with Tweens and Teens